MartinHelwig/auto-mouse/SECURITY.md

 ## Reporting a Vulnerability

-Please use the "Report a vulnerability" button in this project repository "Security Advisories".
+Please use the ["Report a vulnerability"](https://github.com/MartinHelwig/auto-mouse/security/advisories/new) button in this project repository.

 **Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**